-(109) DIAND, "Communities First: First Nations Governance", Registration and Proof of Band-Designed Codes and Laws, on-line at http://www.fng-gpn.gc.ca/FNGA_FI_ra_e.asp.
+(112) DIAND, "Communities First: First Nations Governance," Registration and Proof of Band-Designed Codes and Laws.

-(110) JMAC Report, p.
+(113) JMAC Report, p.
 F-5.
 The Indian Act does not make explicit provision for the appointment of by-law enforcement officers.
 Although some bands do create "enforcement" positions, for example under their by-law authority over the observance of law and order (par.
 81(1)(c)), they have limited duties and no true enforcement capacity.